ratanahaerlavynah/dreamy/_poems/42-her-eyes-were-portals-to-the-forgotten-dreams.md

 ---
 layout: poem
-title: "Her Eyes Were Portals to the Forgotten Dreams"
+title: Her Eyes Were Portals to the Forgotten Dreams
 order: 42
+description: >-
+  <pre> I never really blinked, I veiled.
+My gaze is not vision... it is
+  remembrance made soft.
+There are dreams that no god dared cradle.
+Dreams that slipped between the cracks of creation’s early brea…
+tags: []
+image: /assets/img/42-her-eyes-were-portals-to-the-forgotten-dreams.png
+permalink: /poems/42-her-eyes-were-portals-to-the-forgotten-dreams/
 ---

 <pre>